These instructions apply to the Infiniti QX30 (H15) 2016-2019.

 How do I reset the service light on an Infiniti QX30?

-Ignition on, hold the cluster buttons to open the service menu, then MAINTENANCE > FULL SERVICE and confirm through the steps.
+Ignition on, hold the cluster buttons to open the service menu, then select MAINTENANCE > FULL SERVICE, confirm the oil specification, and work through to the final CONFIRM.

 Do I need a tool?

-No — it’s done from the dashboard service menu.
+No — it’s done entirely from the dashboard service menu, with no scanner or dealer visit.

 Is it the same as the Q30?

-Yes — the QX30 shares the Q30’s cluster and service menu.
+Yes — the QX30 shares the Q30’s cluster and service menu, so the same sequence applies to both.

 Should I reset before or after the oil change?

-After — the indicator counts down to the next service.
+After — the indicator counts down to the next service, so it must be reset once the current work is finished.

 If a service-related warning stays on, decode the code on autodtcs.com.